BCStudentSoftwareDevTeam/cas/Accessibility.md

 Anywhere from 15 to 20% percent of people are disabled.
 If a website is not accessible then there are literally millions of people that are unable to access your website.
-If you have a website you want to make sure that everyone can us it, because you are proud of it, you want to make sure that it works.
+If you have a website you want to make sure that everyone can use it, because you are proud of it, you want to make sure that it works.
 It's also a legal issue.
-The college would be open to lawsuits if there's website in not accessible.
+The college would be open to lawsuits if their website is not accessible.
 Website accessibility isn't that hard either, it just adds a couple of steps to your coding routine.

 Before you issue a pull request that touches the front end (HTML, JAVASCRIPT, CSS) in any way, you MUST go through accessibility testing.
-If you code fails at any time during the "Beginner" portion of the checklist you must fix it before you're pull request can be accepted.
-You're pull request will not be accepted if it fails at at any point during the "Beginner" portion of the checklist.
+If you code fails at any time during the "Beginner" portion of the checklist you must fix it before your pull request can be accepted.
+Your pull request will not be accepted if it fails at at any point during the "Beginner" portion of the checklist.

 Background